eerolanguage/eerolanguage.github.com/_posts/2012-06-17-documentation.md

 </pre>
 </div>

-This works with any class that implements the appropriate *numberWith&lt;Type&gt;* class methods.
+This works with any class that implements the appropriate *numberWith&lt;Type&gt;* class methods, not just *NSNumber*.
+Note that Objective-C's '@' boxing operator is still supported and unchanged.

 C-style character strings are also supported, implicitly using class method *stringWithUTF8String*: